isabella232/journeys.en/README.md

-# Documentation for Journeys
+# Documentation for Journey orchestration

-Technical documentation for Journeys.
+Technical documentation for Journey orchestration.
 Currently organized by Admin and End User.